 Hutton le Hole is as pretty as a picture in the snow, but even without the white stuff, this is a charming walk on country lanes and moorland tracks, returning across the Spaunton escarpment for some lovely sweeping views.
 A cracker for a crisp day, with a country pub in both villages!

 Yorkshire Coast Nature tips

-This month Richard Baines from Yorkshire Coast Nature recounts an unexpected encounter with a butterfly last month.
+This month Richard Baines from Yorkshire Coast Nature recounts a favourite Red Fox encounter.

 - See and do